AGSTRANGER/mailjet-confirmemail/README.md

 - `MJ_APIKEY_PRIVATE`: Mailjet private API key.
 - `LIST_ID`: Mailjet mailing list ID.

+## Security through Hashing and Checksum

+The use of MD5 hashing and checksums in the subscription process enhances security in several ways[^1^]:

+**Scenario: Man-in-the-Middle Attack**

+Suppose a malicious actor intercepts the confirmation link sent to a user during the subscription process.
+Without proper security measures, the actor could tamper with the link or attempt to reuse it to falsely confirm a subscription.

+**Without Hashing and Checksums:**

+1. **Interception:**

+   - The malicious actor intercepts the confirmation link sent to User A: [http://ummanite.com/confirm?email=user@example.com&md5hash=abcdef123456](http://ummanite.com/confirm?email=user@example.com&md5hash=abcdef123456).

+2. **Tampering:**

+   - The actor alters the confirmation link to target User B: [http://ummanite.com/confirm?email=userB@example.com&md5hash=abcdef123456](http://ummanite.com/confirm?email=userB@example.com&md5hash=abcdef123456).

+3. **Unauthorized Confirmation:**
+   - If the system relies solely on the email parameter for confirmation, User B's email is erroneously confirmed without their knowledge.

+**With Hashing and Checksums:**

+1. **Interception:**

+   - The malicious actor intercepts the confirmation link sent to User A: [http://ummanite.com/confirm?email=user@example.com&md5hash=abcdef123456](http://ummanite.com/confirm?email=user@example.com&md5hash=abcdef123456).

+2. **Tampering:**

+   - The actor alters the confirmation link to target User B: [http://ummanite.com/confirm?email=userB@example.com&md5hash=abcdef123456](http://ummanite.com/confirm?email=userB@example.com&md5hash=abcdef123456).

+3. **Checksum Verification:**

+   - During the confirmation process, the system recalculates the MD5 hash for the email provided in the link (`userB@example.com`).
+It then compares this calculated hash to the MD5 checksum (`abcdef123456`) received in the link.

+4. **Security Check:**
+   - Since the recalculated hash for `userB@example.com` won't match the MD5 checksum (`abcdef123456`), the system detects the tampering and denies the confirmation.

+In summary, the use of MD5 hashing and checksums in the Ummanite Email Subscription system adds a robust layer of security by maintaining data integrity, creating secure confirmation links, and protecting against various types of attacks.

+[^1^]: _For a more detailed explanation of the security benefits, refer to the [Security through Hashing and Checksum](#security-through-hashing-and-checksum) section._

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.